Quinten/verf/README.md

 ### Colors

-The following pallette is used for the examples.
+The following colors are used for the examples.

 https://coolors.co/75485e-ff5e5b-fcfff7-639fab-4c9f70